 - The Chronicles of Narnia is somewhere between 3 and 4.
 The first film is probably a 4 while the other 2 films are closer to 3.

 - Coraline and wanted by the author of the book.
 If people wanted his story, they can read his book.
 The movie should have its own flavor.

 - the Hangman's Curse movie.
 Its basic storyline is almost exactly the same, but the back story and characterization can differ wildly from the source material.

-- The Hunger Games.
+- The first The Hunger Games movie

 - Game of Thrones TV series

 - The first two episodes of the live-action drama of Yamada-kun and the Seven Witches which are relatively similar to the first 25 manga chapters, but leave out some scenes and change the sequence of events somewhat.
 The other six episodes belong to Recognizable Adaptation.

 - Much of the Disney Animated Canon (The Hunchback of Notre Dame and The Jungle Book especially)

 - 7th Son, the movie adaptation of The Wardstone Chronicles.
 It takes plot points from multiple books in the series and melds them together into an essentially original story, making many changes to existing characters along the way.